The foldback current limiting technique in linear power supplies is a technique used to keep the power dissipation under safe limits.

 Comparing Foldback Current Limiting with Constant Current Limiting

 Power supplies are intended to supply constant voltage to the load.
 When the power supply is overloaded, the output current increases and can go beyond the maximum current rating of the supply.
 When the power supply comes with the constant current limiting feature, the power supply moves from constant voltage to constant current mode under overloads.
-As illustrated in the figure above, it keeps decreasing the voltage under constant current limiting mode.
+It keeps decreasing the voltage under constant current limiting mode.
 However, the power supply never gets tripped down to zero in the constant current limiting method.
 The foldback mode trips down the power supply and the voltage output will be equal to zero under this condition.

 Similar to foldback current limiting, the constant current limiting technique also comes with a limiting current value which determines when the power supply should be switched to constant current mode.
 Constant current limiting is frequently seen in SMPS, whereas the foldback method is the most common protection in linear regulated supplies.
 In the constant current limiting protection scheme, the supply will move back to constant voltage mode once the overload is removed.